Hopac/Hopac/Docs/Inverting.md

 dedicated process for categorizing elements, we need to make it so that pull operations on the streams returned by `groupBy` co-operate.

-To make the co-operation possible, we put the source stream in a serialized variable[*](http://vesakarvonen.github.io/Hopac/Hopac.html#def:type%20Hopac.MVar) to make it so that at most one process holds the reference to the original stream at any time.
+To make such co-operation possible, we put the source stream into a serialized variable[*](http://vesakarvonen.github.io/Hopac/Hopac.html#def:type%20Hopac.MVar) to make it so that at most one process holds the reference to the original stream at any time.
 When a pull operation on a returned stream is started, an